reneesarley/pizza/README.md

 ## Specifications

+* _This application will allow the user to choose toppings and size for the pizza they'd like to order._
+* _This will include a pizza object constructor with properties for toppings and size._
+* _This will include a prototype method for the cost of a pizza depending on the selections chosen._

 |Behavior  |     Input     | Output|
 |:----------:|:-------------:|:------:|
 | Customer selects a topping and the topping is added to the order for that pizza | mushroom | toppings: ["mushroom"]|